aws-samples/aws-waf-ops-dashboards/README.md

 ![img](media/image9.png)

-When you open the dashboards, you will notice that they are missing data.
+When you open the dashboards, you will notice that they is no data.
 To get the data to start populating, go to the AWS WAF console, and activate the logs by directing them to the Kinesis Data Firehose created through this project.
 Once the requests start coming in and being processed you can do a *Refresh* of the data and start your work of visualizing, analyzing and investigating the requests to your applications protected by AWS WAF:

 ![img](media/image10.png)